Foat/foat.github.io/_posts/articles/2016-01-17-crawling-with-akka.markdown

 ### Assumptions

 The application we want to build is much smaller.
-To make it more interesting and resilient we will base our web crawler on several conditions:
+To make it more interesting we will base our web crawler on several conditions:

 * Web crawler must not spam websites, so each request to a single website should be delayed.
 * All operations must be non-blocking.